jademuun/spotify-to-ytmusic/README.md

 ```bash
 make auth-spotify
 ```

-This opens a browser window to log into Spotify and approve access.
+1. Copy that URL from your terminal and open it in any browser.
+2. Log in and approve.
+You’ll be redirected to http://127.0.0.1:8888/callback?...code=... (it’ll “fail” to load since no server is listening—that’s fine).
+3. Copy the entire redirected URL from the browser address bar and paste it back into the terminal prompt.

 Once approved, a `.cache` file is created locally to store your token.
 If successful, you’ll see your Spotify username printed in the terminal.

 ---